kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0435 Reentry of a reentry vehicle other than a reusable launch vehicle (rlv).md

 ### §435.8   Human space flight.

-An applicant for a license to conduct a reentry with flight crew or a space flight participant on board the vehicle must demonstrate compliance with §§460.5, 460.7, 460.11, 460.13, 460.15, 460.17, 460.51 and 460.53 of this subchapter.
+An applicant for a license to conduct a reentry with flight crew or a space flight participant on board the vehicle must demonstrate compliance with §[[Volume 4/C Licensing/0460 Human space flight requirements.md#§460.5   Crew qualifications and training.|§460.5]], 460.7, 460.11, 460.13, 460.15, 460.17, 460.51 and 460.53 of this subchapter.

 \[Doc.
 No. FAA-2005-23449, 71 FR 75632, Dec.
 15, 2006\]